VictoriaMetrics/VictoriaMetrics/app/vmrestore/README.md

     	See https://cloud.google.com/iam/docs/creating-managing-service-account-keys and https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html
   -loggerLevel string
     	Minimum level of errors to log.
-Possible values: INFO, ERROR, FATAL, PANIC (default "INFO") -memory.allowedPercent float
+Possible values: INFO, ERROR, FATAL, PANIC (default "INFO") -maxBytesPerSecond int
+    	The maximum download speed.
+There is no limit if it is set to 0 -memory.allowedPercent float
     	Allowed percent of system memory VictoriaMetrics caches may occupy (default 60) -src string